 That does not mean that taxpayers in Pennsylvania have lower tax bills, however.
 For starters, unlike many other states that collect an income tax, Pennsylvania has no standard deduction or exemption.
 Additionally, itemized deductions (which reduce your taxable income) are limited to just four categories: medical savings account contributions, health savings account contributions, 529 college savings plan contributions and IRC Section 529A Pennsylvania ABLE Savings Account Program contributions.

-The net effect is that while Pennsylvania’s actual tax rate is lower than in many other states, its effective tax rate (the actual amount paid as a percentage of income) may be higher for many taxpayers.
+While Pennsylvania’s actual tax rate is lower than in many other states, its effective tax rate (the actual amount paid as a percentage of income) may be higher for many taxpayers.

 Local Earned Income Tax